John Maxwell tells a story about a young boy selling pencils door-to-door in his neighborhood for a nickel apiece.

 Two can stand back to back and conquer.
 Three are even better, for a triple braided cord is not easily broken.
 (Ecclesiastes 4:12)

-Do you want to put your life in overdrive?
+Do you want to get better, faster?
 Bring on a partner.
 Or two or three.
-See how much more quickly you move down the road of accomplishment.
+See how much more quickly you move down the road of progress.